zouhanq/zouhanq-Final-Project/README.md

 ### Backtest Performance
+#### Performance metrics
-The cumulative profit over time chart reveals an Approximately +0.07 (7%) on the test data. this return is modest, but reaches the goal of positive return and attain an big improvement comparing to midterm.
-It shows the limitation of just incorporating MA or related indicators into a quant trading strategy
+The cumulative profit over time chart reveals an Approximately +0.07 (7%), and the cumulative win rate over time chart reveals an steady state of 60% on the test data. this return is modest, but reaches the goal of positive return and attain an big improvement comparing to midterm.
+It shows the limitation of just incorporating MA or related indicators into a quant trading strategy.

+#### Signal Distribution
+We report the total number of buy and sell signals, providing transparency into the strategy’s frequency of trades.

-### Future Improvements
+### Conclusion
-- Experiment with more sophisticated models (e.g., ensemble methods, SVMs, or neural networks).
-- Fine-tune the feature set, regime detection parameters, and decision thresholds.
-- Incorporate transaction costs and slippage for more realistic performance metrics.
+This project demonstrates a full data science lifecycle for a quantitative trading strategy:

+- Data Collection and Cleaning
+- Feature Engineering and Dimensionality Reduction
+- Regime Detection with Clustering
+- Predictive Modeling with Decision Trees
+- Incremental, Realistic Backtesting and Performance Evaluation

+The results show a modest positive return, suggesting that the combination of regime detection, technical indicators, and supervised learning can offer an edge in this market environment.

 ## 6. Preliminary Visualizations